 Balut is basically a fertilized duck egg.
 The embryo develops in the egg for 16 days (and no more than 18 days) before it’s cooked.
 If the thought of eating a fertilized duck egg is unappealing to you, you can go with balut penoy, which is just a boiled duck egg.

 Halo-halo is a popular Filipino dessert.
 It translates to “mix mix” and consists of shaved ice with kaong (sugar palm), banana, gelatin, beans, halaya (purple yam), macapuno (sticky coconut strips), sago, and whatever fruit is in season.

 This treat is almost always topped with ube ice cream, leche flan, and either condensed or evaporated milk.
 In the heat of summer, halo-halo is heaven in a cup.

-Overseas Filipinos never forget the taste of their homeland and the people they left behind.
-Loyal to the end, many Filipinos send money back to the Philippines as a gesture of obligation and love to their families.
+Filipino food is all about family, and overseas Filipinos never forget the taste of their homeland and the people they left behind.
+Many Filipinos send money back to the Philippines as a gesture of love to their families.

 Remitly is on a mission to make international money transfers faster, easier, more transparent, and more affordable.
 Since 2011, millions of people have used Remitly to send money with peace of mind.
 Visit the homepage, download our app, or check out our Help Center to get started.